greyshirtguy/Pro7ChordEditorWin/README.md

 ![Stagedisplay](Pro7ChordEditor/Graphics/Stagedisplay.png)

+NB: You cannot edit the text of the song - you can only add/edit chords.
 You can change the `User Key` to have Pro7 *automatically transpose* the chords from the `Original Key`.

 ⚠️This is an early beta version not for production use ⚠️